Down With Big String: Let Your Kids Try Water Flossing Instead

 “Did you brush your teeth?”
 Hearing a “yes” from your kids can be a victory all its own.
 But asking them if they’ve flossed?
 You may as well ask them to explain the theory of relativity.
 You’ve got your trusty Waterpik flosser, but the rugrats are stuck with the old string stuff.
 You can’t really blame them for skipping that part.
 If brushing your teeth is the steak buffet with bubblegum toothpaste appetizers, flossing is the mint toothpicks the adults dive for at the end of the meal.
 Boring!
 But it’s also, of course, integral to maintaining good dental hygiene.
 You’ve still got to do it, even when it hurts.

-Stop Trying to Make Mint String Happen.
-Have Your Kids Try Water Flossing Instead

-If you’re finding it harder and harder to get your kids (or babysitting charges?) to floss, consider swapping over to the faster, more comfortable Waterpik method.
+If you’re finding it harder and harder to get your kids (or babysitting charges?) to floss, consider swapping over to the faster, more comfortable water method.
 No pain, no frustrating containers, and no strings to worry about.
 The result?
 Squeaky clean teeth, with no fuss.
 And everyone loves miniature squirt guns.
-Here are some of the best water flossers (or, Waterpiks, if you’re using the proprietary eponym) for kids.
+Here are some of the best water flossers for kids.

 Best Overall: Waterpik Water Flosser for Kids